Guangning Subdistrict, Beijing

 Guangning Subdistrict (Guǎngníng Jiēdào (广宁街道)) is a subdistrict that makes up the northwestern corner of Shijingshan District, Beijing, China.
-It borders Wulituo Subdistrict to the north, Jinding Street Subdistrict to the east, Gucheng Subdistrict to the south, and Mentougou District to the west.
+It borders Wulituo Subdistrict to the north, Jindingjie Subdistrict to the east, Gucheng Subdistrict to the south, and Mentougou District to the west.
 As of 2020, it had a total of 14,684 inhabitants.

 The name Guangning (广宁 (Extensive Tranquility)) comes from Count of Guangning of the Ming dynasty, who was buried here after his death.